usertam/openssh/README.md

 The following hybrid algorithms are supported; they combine a quantum-safe algorithm listed above with ECDH that uses NIST's P384 curve:

 - `ecdh-nistp384-<KEX>`, where ``<KEX>`` is any one of the algorithms listed above.

+Note that algorithms marked with a dagger (†) have large stack usage and may cause failures when run on threads or in constrained environments.

 #### Digital Signature